myrenyang/SynologyDsmDdns/README.md

 ### Run commands in Synology

-1. Download `dsmCloudflareDdnsModule.sh` from this repository to `/sbin/cloudflareddns.sh`, or any folder as you like
+1. Download `dsmCloudflareDdnsModule.sh` from this repository to `/sbin/cloudflareddns.sh` or any folder as you like

 ```
-wget https://raw.githubusercontent.com/myrenyang/SynologyDsmDdns/master/dsmCloudflareDdnsModule.sh -O /sbin/cloudflareddns.sh
+wget https://raw.githubusercontent.com/myrenyang/SynologyDsmDdns/main/dsmCloudflareDdnsModule.sh -O /sbin/cloudflareddns.sh
 ```

+2. (Optional) Update the script to change the log file location, by default it is `/var/services/web/logs/ddnsLog.txt`, that means you can see the log on website if you have enabled Web Station.

-2. Make it executable in `/sbin/cloudflareddns.sh`
+3. Make it executable in `/sbin/cloudflareddns.sh`

 ```
 chmod +x /sbin/cloudflareddns.sh
 ```

-If you put the script file in another folder, just make a link
+If you put the it in another folder, just make a link
 ```
 ln -s /whatever-path-of-the-folder/cloudflareddns.sh /sbin/cloudflareddns.sh
 ```

-3. Add `cloudflareddns.sh` to Synology
+4. Add `cloudflareddns.sh` to Synology Config Panel

 Append following config to `/etc.defaults/ddns_provider.conf`.
 ```
 [Cloudflare]
         modulepath=/sbin/cloudflareddns.sh